 - Which studio habit of mind did you focus on?
 How?

 - What was your favorite part of class today?

 Having students do a show of hands on a particular topic or questions allows you to quickly see if the students grasped the information.
 Let’s say you decide to do a mini-lesson about weaving.
 You can get a feel for your students’ comfort level with the process by asking them to give a thumbs up if they feel they are ready to try it out or a thumbs down if they need more instruction.

 Then, when students disperse to centers, you can pull anyone at the weaving center who said they wanted more instruction aside for another short lesson.

 Interviews can also be referred to as student conferences.
 Having a discussion is powerful.
 As students explore centers, pull one student at a time aside to talk with them.
 During this time you can find out more about what they are learning and how you can better support their art goals.
 It’s also a nice time to find out what they enjoy or are not enjoying about your classroom.
 In this way, you also get to learn how to better support your students in all areas of their development.

 While many may think critiques are just for finished work, I often do them with works in progress.
 This way, students can get peer feedback that may help push them to explore new ideas.
 Critiques can take place during a Think-Pair-Share activity, within table groups, or in a whole group discussion.

 In short, assessing in a TAB environment doesn’t have to be stressful.
-Use the collaborative nature of your classroom and stellar relationships you have with your students to your advantage.
+Use the collaborative nature of your classroom and the stellar relationships you have with your students to your advantage.

-To learn more about TAB check out these amazing resources:
+To learn more about TAB, check out these amazing resources:

 What are some other quick formative assessments that work well for your students?